preciofishbone/OmniaFx/docs/tutorials/omnia-learn/load-resource-manifest-when-feature-activated/README.md

 # Load a resource manifest when a certain feature is activated

-Follow the below sample to load a test.js script when a tenant feature is activated.

 Ensure you have created [a tenant feature](../../first-extension/create-feature).

 Create a folder that contains 2 files: